 Reception pupils complete the Reception Baseline Assessment.

 As a result of Maths teaching at Snapethorpe Primary we hope to raise the percentage of pupils attaining at or above expected standard in each year group (Y1-Y6) in Maths compared to the end of the 2021-2022 academic year.
 In Year 2 we hope to raise our school data to be more in line with National in the same way that Year 6 was at the end of 2022.
 Data analysis throughout the academic year should show that pupils are making progress within the Maths curriculum across each year group.

-We teach arithmetic skills from Year 2 to Year 6 using Early Bird Maths every morning.
+We teach arithmetic skills from Year 1 to Year 6 using Early Bird Maths every morning.
 This teaches children to revisit and apply new arithmetic skills everyday and their skills develop as they progress through each year in school.
-The aim of this is too consolidate learning and provide pupils with opportunities to develop strong arithmetic skills to support learning in all areas of maths.
-Multiplication tables are taught at the beginning of each maths lesson and we use Times Tables Rockstars as a tool to help develop fluency.
+The aim of this is to consolidate learning and provide pupils with opportunities to develop strong arithmetic skills to support learning in all areas of Maths.
+Multiplication tables are taught at the beginning of Maths lessons, we use Times Tables Rockstars as a tool to help develop fluency.

 This document shows the objectives for the different areas of Mathematics and how they progress in each year group.

 To find further information relating to learning in individual year groups, please use the year group tabs on the website homepage.